 Common Name: Floating Manna Grass

-Glyceria fluitans is a Perennial up to 0.45 metres tall.
+Glyceria fluitans is a perennial plant that can grow up to 0.45 metres tall.

 Europe, including Britain, temperate Asia the Caucasus and N. America.